JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 policy = solve(solver, pomdp)
 ```

-It is often easiest to define smaller problems in the tabular form.
+It is often easiest to define smaller problems in tabular form.
 However, for larger problems it can be
 tedious and the functional form may be preffered.
 You can usually use any supported POMDP solver to sovle these types of problems (the performance of the policy may vary however - SARSOP will usually outperform QMDP).

 ## Continous POMDP